Portsmouth F.C.: 1898–1920: Founding of Portsmouth F.C. and early years

-In their second 1900–01 Southern Football League Division One season, Portsmouth finished in third place behind second place Bristol City and first place Southampton.
-Portsmouth also joined the 1900–01 Western Football League and finished top as Division One champions.
-The following season saw Portsmouth player Bob Blyth become Portsmouth's second manager on 1 August 1901, replacing Frank Brettell who had left on 31 May 1901.
-Portsmouth won the 1901–02 Southern Football League championship title.
-However, Portsmouth were not promoted and no teams were relegated.
-No clubs had applied for election to the Football League proper.
-In the 1901–02 Western Football League, Portsmouth also won the Division One championship for a second consecutive season.
+Portsmouth's first 1899–1900 season in the Southern Football League Division One was successful, with the club winning 20 out of 28 league matches, earning them the runner-up spot in the table behind champions, Tottenham Hotspur.
+In their second 1900–01 Southern Football League Division One season, Portsmouth finished in third place and joined the 1900–01 Western Football League, where they finished as Division One champions.
+Portsmouth won the 1901–02 Southern Football League championship title but were not promoted.
+In the 1902–03 Western Football League, Portsmouth won the Division One championship for a third consecutive season.